CUTTING EDGE CATARACT SURGERY TECHNOLOGY

 Get a thorough examination of your eye (with dilation) to assess for cataracts and other co-existing conditions which may be affecting your vision such as macular degeneration or retinopathy.
 This consultation will help you in deciding whether cataract surgery is required or not, assess the complexity of the surgery, and decide lens options.

 Monofocal Lens will correct your vision usually for distance, so reading glasses will still be necessary.
-This is the most common type of cataract surgery performed worldwide.
+This is the most common and reliable type of cataract surgery performed.

 Cost £3000 per eye

 A Multifocal Lens will aim to correct for distance and reading however there is a compromise and you may find more glare and haloes than with a monofocal.

 The purpose of the operation is to replace the cloudy lens (cataract) with an implant inside your eye.
 This implant should last for the rest of your life.